pengyan510/nlp-paper-implementation/glove/README.md

 ```
 python train.py --first-step-only
 ```
-Later you can continue the second step with first step's result by calling
+Later you can do the second step by calling
 ```
 python train.py --second-step-only
 ```